graalvm/workshops/vscode-tools-for-micronaut/README.md

 We start this lab by creating a simple Micronaut application and seeing how our tooling can progressively support us in adding features to it.
 We will also see how easy it is to run and interact with our application using the Tools for Micronaut, but the first step is to create an application.
 Let's do that now.

-An application can be created using the, `Micronaut Launch: Create Micronaut Project`, action within the VS Code Command Pallet.
-The Command Pallet can be opened with:
+An application can be created using the `Micronaut Launch: Create Micronaut Project` action within the VS Code Command Pallette.
+The Command Pallette can be opened with:

 ### Mac